BongoSort/HotStone_Bak/TestList.md

 * vi skal få tests getHandSize()

 * In turn 3 findus should get Card "Cuatro" From deck
+* In turn 4 peddersen should get Card "Cuatro" From deck
 * at start of turn 8 the game ends.

 Game Start tests